220523-Java-React/demos/assignments/07-01-2022_API-Assignment.md

 - age: Integer
 - color: String   (use an enum if you have the time/ want the practice)
 - isEvil: Boolean

+## Dependencies
+- Javalin Dependency - for the javalin step
+- Jackson Dependency - for the marshalling step
+- Postgres Driver - for the connection step
+- Slf4J - for the javalin step